 HostGator's dedicated plans are a little more up-to-date, though still lagging behind some of the competition, with Windows Server 2012 R2, IIS 8.5, SQL Server 2014 Express, and ASP.NET from 2.0 up to 4.6.

-Headline prices are reasonable, with the Value Server plans starting from $119 (£85) a month, and occasional special deals as low as $79.99 (£57) for legacy servers.
+Headline prices are reasonable, with the Value Server plans starting from $89.98 a month, and occasional special deals as low as $79.99 for legacy servers.
 Be sure to carefully check the small print, though – you might have to sign up for three years to get these prices, and large introductory discounts mean that you could pay more than double on renewal.

 Liquid Web (opens in new tab) is a popular provider of high-end professional web hosting services, and its current range includes some very capable Windows products.

 Unusual touches include a choice of SQL Server versions.
-2014 or 2016 Express come by default and you can add the Web Editions for $35 (£25) a month, but Standard and Enterprise editions are also available if you need them.
+2014 or 2016 Express come by default and you can add the Web Editions for $35 a month, but Standard and Enterprise editions are also available if you need them.

-For even more control, you could opt for one of Liquid Web's Private Cloud Servers.
+For even more control, you could opt for one of Liquid Web's Private Cloud Servers, although these are primarily made for organizations considering the price.
 These give you all the power of a Cloud Dedicated Server, but also allow for creating, managing and using custom VPS instances (separate virtual servers).
 You could set up a Windows VPS to run your ASP.NET site, for instance, but also create a Linux VPS instance to run WordPress, another for PrestaShop, maybe a third as a Windows development environment – it's up to you.

-Liquid Web may charge a Windows licence fee on top of that, but you'll only pay once per Cloud Server.
+Liquid Web may charge a Windows license fee on top of that, but you'll only pay once per Cloud Server.
 This allows you to create as many Windows-based VPS instances as you need, at no extra cost.